The Amplituhedron BCFW Triangulation: Surjectivity

 Next, we need to verify the assumptions of Proposition~\ref{prop:criterion_for_surj} for the BCFW cells.
 Their dimensions indeed equal $\dim(\Gr_{k,k+4})=4k$.
 The first property is Theorem~\ref{thm:separation}.
 The second property is true for any positroid cell.
 The third property follows from Proposition~\ref{prop:SA_real_bdry} and Proposition~\ref{prop:bdries_either_paired_or_SA}.
-Proposition~\ref{prop:inj_codim_1} shows the fourth property, that $\Z$ is injective on the union of each BCFW cell and its \emph{internal boundaries}, those codimension one boundary strata which do not map to the boundary, and that $\Z^{-1}$ is injective on the image of this union.
+Proposition~\ref{prop:inj_codim_1} shows the fourth property, that $\Z$ is injective on the union of each BCFW cell and its \emph{shared boundaries} (in the sense of Proposition \ref{prop:criterion_for_surj}), those codimension one boundary strata which do not map to the boundary, and that $\Z^{-1}$ is injective on the image of this union.
 The theorem follows. \end{proof}